larohndale/cpp-projects/README.md

 This README markdown is to express what intent this repository has.

 ## Getting Started
- The general purpose is to show the general skills I have acquired using the C++ programming language to make small applications.
+ The purpose is to show the general skills I have acquired using the C++ programming language to make small applications.

 ## Built With